 Think about the areas in your life you would like to have more courage.
 Is it the social situations?
 Or maybe you have always dreamed of doing something crazy like an ice dive…Create a plan of tiny little steps that you can strengthen this muscle within this area of courage.

-Renja is a love and transformation coach who inspires women to live lives true to themselves.
+Renja is an ability and transformation coach who inspires people to live lives true to themselves.
 Her strengths lie in listening and problem solving.
 She is the founder of Ahaa Helsinki, that aims to save the world by bringing down to earth coaching available for everyone.
 She believes in the power of the individual decisions, creating visions and taking action.
-She absolutely loves what she does, and she is always open for women who are willing and committed to create better lives for themselves.
+She absolutely loves what she does, and she is always open for individuals who are willing and committed to create better lives for themselves.

-Renja has a master's degree in Economics and is a proud alumni of Mentor Masterclass life coach training program.
+Renja is a clinical hypnotherapist, life coach and a work supervisor who has a master's degree in Economics and is a proud alumni of Mentor Masterclass life coach training program.